Promoting Employee Health

 Improving the Health Awareness of Each Employee

 We are implementing measures to encourage healthier behavior targeting each employee and workplace.
 For example, we have the executive officer in charge of health communicate messages to each health manager (section chief) based on the theme of “creating workplaces and promoting human resource development so that all employees can work in good health and with enthusiasm.”
-We also share health data for each department (Employee Lifestyle Score, DENSO’s proprietary indicator for health management, and status of receiving specific health guidance, mental health assessments, and other recommended examinations) and have rolled out 11 important Health Actions.
+We also share health data for each department (Health Score, DENSO’s proprietary indicator for health management, and status of receiving specific health guidance, mental health assessments, and other recommended examinations) and have rolled out 11 important Health Actions.

 Mental Health Countermeasures